AdibSuid/yolo-zone-detection/README.md

 ### MQTT Event Format

-Events are published in Tapway format:
+Events are published in this format:

 ```json
 {